VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 .. image:: files/multiplatform_ssl.png

-Suppose there are two VMs (VOLTTRON1 and VOLTTRON2) running single instances of RabbitMQ, and VOLTTRON1 and VOLTTRON2 want to talk to each other via either the federation or shovel plugins.
+Suppose there are two virtual machines (VOLTTRON1 and VOLTTRON2) running single instances of RabbitMQ; VOLTTRON1 and VOLTTRON2 want to talk to each other via the federation or shovel plugins.
 For VOLTTRON1 to talk to VOLTTRON2, VOLTTRON1's root certificate must be appended to VOLTTRON2's trusted CA certificate.
 Thus when VOLTTRON1 presents its root certificate to VOLTTRON2 during connection, VOLTTRON2's RabbitMQ server can trust the connection.
-VOLTTRON2's root CA must be appended to VOLTTRON1's root certificate and it must in turn present its root certificate during connection, so that VOLTTRON1 will know it is safe to talk to VOLTTRON2.
+For VOLTTRON2 to talk to VOLTTRON1, the same idea applies.
+VOLTTRON2's root CA must be appended to VOLTTRON1's root certificate.
+When VOLTTRON2 presents its root certificate during connection, VOLTTRON1 will know it's safe to talk to VOLTTRON2.

 Agents trying to connect to a remote instance directly need to have a public certificate signed by the remote instance for authenticated SSL-based connection.
-To facilitate this process, the VOLTTRON platform exposes a web-based server API for requesting, listing, approving and denying certificate requests.
+To facilitate this process, the VOLTTRON platform exposes a web-based server API for requesting, listing, approving, and denying certificate requests.
 For more detailed description, refer to :ref:`Agent communication to Remote RabbitMQ instance <Agent-Communication-to-Remote-RabbitMQ>`

 Installation Steps